How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Related Work

-Whilst finding methods to define and enforce fairness is being explored for a wide range of problems, the robustness of these solutions currently appears to be mostly an afterthought.
-Recently, Mandal et al.\ considered a worst-case distribution difference between training and test data, and showed that there is an inherent trade off between robustness of fairness and accuracy of a model~\cite{https://doi.org/10.48550/arxiv.2007.06029}.
+While finding methods to define and enforce fairness is being explored for a wide range of problems, the robustness of these solutions currently appears to be mostly an afterthought.
+Recently, \citet{https://doi.org/10.48550/arxiv.2007.06029} considered a worst-case distribution difference between training and test data, and showed that there is an inherent trade-off between robustness of fairness and accuracy of predictive modelling.

 As previously mentioned, we also must consider at what point we should optimise for fairness.
 This is commonly broken down into three areas: \textit{pre-processing}, \textit{in-processing}, and \textit{post-processing}.
 There is a huge variety of processing methods that can be used for pre-processing, in-processing, and post-processing when optimising for fairness.
 We summarise these methods below and elaborate on them in Section~\ref{sec:fairness_optimisation}.